uestueab/app-thesis/README.md

 ## What is it?

 <div style="display:flex;">
-Yokatta<span>&#169;</span> is an open-source flashcards based language learning app using spaced repetition, which is founded on the thesis of the authors final semester, during his attendance in <code>Albstadt-Sigmaringen University</code>.
+Yokatta<span>&#169;</span> is an open-source flashcards based language learning app using spaced repetition.
 The algorithm is heavily influenced by SuperMemo's SM-2 and follows best practices using Android Architecture Components provided by Google.

 </div>